stewartknapman/shopify-starter/README.md

 However there is a grid system here, should you need it.
 Here are your options:

-- Use flexbox (or css grids if you can get away with being that bleeding edge)
+- Use flexbox or CSS grid if you can
 - Use the built in [sass grid mixins](https://github.com/stewartknapman/inside/#grids)
-- Use the built in [grid classes](https://github.com/stewartknapman/inside/#grids) (if you're old school/lazy)
+- Use the built in [grid classes](https://github.com/stewartknapman/inside/#grids) (if you're old school or strapped for time)

 ## TODO
 - Setup build tasks (autoprefixer)
-- JS structure needs a bit of work
+- JS structure needs a ~bit~ lot of work
-- svg icons with fallback (one include snippet file at the top of the body that defines the symbols, built from a folder of icons. <use> to use them.
-Include <title> for accessibility Fallback to text/emoji?)
+- svg icons ~with fallback (one include snippet file at the top of the body that defines the symbols, built from a folder of icons. <use> to use them.
+Include <title> for accessibility Fallback to text/emoji?)~